 A: No. The legitimacy of children is determined by the laws of the states.
 Just as a divorce does not make children illegitimate, neither does an annulment granted by the Church.
 The laws of the Church state that children born into a marriage that are recognized by the state are legitimate children.
 Therefore, if the marriage is later shown to have been invalid, the status of the children remains unchanged: they are legitimate.

 A: No. In the United States, a declaration that a marriage was invalid from the start has no effect before the laws of any state.
 It does not affect anything that is determined by civil law such as alimony, child custody, visitation rights, division of property, legitimacy of the children, etc. A declaraton of nullity affects only one’s relationship to the Roman Catholic Church and remarriage after a civil divorce.

 A: A petition to study a marriage that has ended in civil divorce can begin on the Parish level with the priest or other Parish minister assisting who then submits your petition to the Tribunal.
 Also, a petition can begin at the Tribunal Office with one of the Tribunal staff members.
 Please see “Annulment Forms”, print off the correct form and submit it to the Tribunal office with all the required documents.

 No wedding date must be set until an affirmative decision has been rendered.
 The annulment process requires the following:

-The petitioner contacts his/her parish priest or a Tribunal staff member in order to petition and begin the annulment procedure.
+A) The petitioner contacts his/her parish priest or a Tribunal staff member in order to petition and begin the annulment procedure.
 Your parish priest can give you the correct annulment form or you can print it from this website.
 Please see “Annulment Forms”, to print off the correct form needed at the left of this page.

 B) When there are ground(s) for a declaration of nullity, the Tribunal will contact both, the petitioner and the respondent.